‘You cannot tell a ghost-story convincingly to a man who is sitting in the sun at half-past nine in the morning.’

 The Octave of Claudius, his first original book – as opposed to anthologies of magazine pieces – was his attempt to do just that, to break out from the ‘humorous work’.

 Claudius Sandell used to be a student at Cambridge, one of the brightest of his generation, but he left without completing his studies and now he’s fallen on hard times.
 He’s quarrelled with his father – and had his allowance cut off – and his attempts to become a writer have resulted in nothing but rejection slips.
-He is found, literally penniless and starving, lying unconscious in a ditch, close to death, and taken into a nearby house to recover.
+Literally penniless and starving, lying unconscious in a ditch, close to death, he is rescued at the last moment by a passer-by, and taken to his new patron’s house to recover.

 ‘My work is not ordinary; it is on a higher plane.
 The time has come for man to hasten his own evolution.
 For the slow, crude modifications of Nature, he must substitute his own thoughts, his own researches,’ Lamb explains.
 ‘I see – yes, in my mind’s eye, I actually see – this new humanity.
 It walks erect cringing to no mystery.
 It hold the keys of life or death, of heaven and hell.
 It is the master of its own fate.’

-And, like all such would-be benefactors of humanity, he cannot be bound by conventional morality: ‘the loss of life to one individual is nothing, as compared with the gain to the race.’
+And, like all such would-be benefactors of humanity, Lamb cannot be bound by conventional morality: ‘the loss of life to one individual is nothing, as compared with the gain to the race.’

 As Claudius gradually recovers, Dr Lamb offers him a way of expressing his gratitude for having been saved from certain death.
 Claudius will be given eight days of freedom – and eight thousand pounds to ensure that he can do whatever he wishes – at the end of which period, he will become Lamb’s property, without any say in how, or whether, he lives or dies.
 With nothing to bind him to this world, Claudius accepts the deal.